 Virtualization management software is designed to—well—make virtualization more manageable.
 Sure, you can manually allocate resources into VMs, make space for them on servers, test them, and install patches as needed.
 But splitting single systems into hundreds means multiplying the work needed to keep those systems running, up to date, and secure.
-Operations teams may not get custom VMs fast enough while IT departments are handcuffed by all those manual processes.

-If all the VMs are tied to a system monitoring, provisioning, or management tool, systems can be migrated automatically to better-suited hardware during periods of peak use or maintenance.
+If all the VMs are tied to a monitoring, provisioning, or management tool, systems can be migrated automatically to better-suited hardware during periods of peak use or maintenance.
 Imagine a farm of servers that can be retasked in seconds—according to workload and time of day.
 As a particular guest instance begins consuming more resources, the monitoring system moves that guest to another server with less demand or or allocates more resources to it from a central pool.

 - Virtualization is a technology that separates functions from hardware

 - Cloud computing is more of a solution that relies on that split

 The National Institute of Standards and Technology cites 5 features of cloud computing: a network, pooled resources, a user interface, provisioning capabilities, and automatic resource control/allocation.
 While virtualization creates the network and pooled resources, additional management and operating system software is needed to create a user interface, provision VMs, and control/allocate resources.

 Virtualization provisions the resources that containers can use.
 These VMs are environments in which containers can run, but containers aren’t tied to virtual environments.